Right mouse click for options

 Windows Navigation Tip

-Try using the right mouse button on any object or background in Windows.
+Try using the right mouse button on any object or background (desktop image) in Windows.

-You will find useful menu options relating to a specific selected object.
+You will find useful menu options relating to the specific selected object or background.

-This technique will go a long way to help you understand how to use a Windows, Windows program or specific program features.
+This technique will go a long way to help you understand how Windows or Windows programs work.

 Right mouse click on selected objects in Windows Explorer:

-Right mouse click on selected text in a Word documents:
+Right mouse click on selected text in a Word document: